 High Tech Law Institute Affiliated Contributions

 Associate Clinical Professor Laura Norris is the Co-Director of the High Tech Law Institute, Director of the Entrepreneurs’ Law Clinic and Director of the Tech Edge JD program at Santa Clara University.
-In collaboration with Senior Clinical Professor Mary Fuller, Interim Managing Director of the High Tech Law Institute, Joy Peacock, and Santa Clara Law Tech Edge J.D. student Sydney Yazzolino, the group is conducting a study to identify, understand and provide actionable advice about the best practices for attracting and including diverse inventors in the invention and patenting process.
-The goal of the study is to develop white papers and a toolkit that provides extremely practical steps to promote more inclusive inventorship.
-With the help of the USPTO regional offices, the study includes feedback from roundtables with industry-agnostic companies around the country that have robust patent filings as well survey comments from others in the patent and innovation ecosystem.
+In collaboration with Senior Clinical Professor Mary Fuller, Interim Managing Director of the High Tech Law Institute, Joy Peacock, and Santa Clara Law Tech Edge J.D. student Sydney Yazzolino, the team published an “insanely practical” manual of best practices for increasing diversity in innovation, intended to be a valuable tool for in-house intellectual property and innovation managers.
+The study was conducted in collaboration with the United States Patent Office (“USPTO”), who assisted in kicking off the study by populating 6 roundtable sessions with highly innovative, industry agnostic, companies from around the nation.

 You can follow updates on the project on Professor Norris’s Medium site.